 And hence, my Fitbit passion finds a sweet competitor, WHOOP straps!
 Now it’s time I put them on the dissection table and analyze the preference for WHOOP vs Fitbit fitness trackers.

 Two types of people came through my mind while writing.
 That’s why I’ll try to indulge you in two perspectives.
-Maybe you’re a regular guy eager to achieve fitness or you follow a routine for good habits for exercise.
-Or you are an athlete who wants to have full insights into the data for getting an edge.
+Maybe you’re a regular guy eager to achieve fitness goals.
+Or you follow a routine to maintain good habits for exercise.
+Or you may be an athlete who wants to get full insights into his training session to cut an edge on your performance.
+Or do you want to try the benefits of digital watches instead of the analog ones.

 However, instead of focusing on the specific models of Fitbit vs WHOOP, I’ll discuss the underlying technology and features of them.
 That will help you to appreciate the capability of the fitness trackers.
 To follow a standard, I chose Fitbit Versa 2 and WHOOP Strap 3.0 for most of the comparison.
 The comparison of WHOOP vs Fitbit Versa 2 will, hopefully, help you to figure out the perfect device for your dedicated fitness sessions.